aarong/feedme-client/README.md

 ##### transportError

-Emitted when the transport demonstrates behavior that violates the requirements laid out in the developer documentation.
+Emitted when the transport demonstrates behavior that violates the requirements laid out in the developer documentation after initialization

 Listeners are passed an `Error` object indicating the nature of the violation.